 Just a crazy Cuban American who loved to write before she knew how.
 I live in Houston with my husband and four Chihuahuas.
 I love to read, write (of course), and play video games.
 I’m semi-fluent in Spanish and functionally fluent in ASL (American Sign Language).
 Drop me a line via social media or email.
 I don’t bite!
 I leave that up to my dogs.

-Unfortunately, very few novels feature heroes with disabilities; fewer still seek to rise above the simple “inspirational” or “pity” storylines we see so often.
+Unfortunately, very few novels feature disabled heroes; fewer still seek to rise above the simple “inspirational” or “pity” storylines we see so often.

-I seek, in my own small way, to remedy this by writing romantic and erotic-romantic stories featuring heroes with disabilities of all kinds, including congenital, inherited, and acquired.
+I seek, in my own small way, to remedy this by writing romantic and erotic-romantic stories featuring heroes with disabilities of all kinds, including congenital, inherited, and acquired, both physical and mental.

 Everyone deserves to find love, and everyone deserves to be happy, regardless of his or her situation.